-The Graduate Program in Biomedical Engineering is a joint venture by the Division of Biology and Medicine and the Division of Engineering.
+The Graduate Program in Biomedical Engineering is a joint venture by the Division of Biology and Medicine and the School of Engineering.
 The Program offers advanced training appropriate for careers in academia or industry in the field of biomedical engineering.

 The following list is an overview of the requirements for the Masters Degree in Biomedical Engineering.
 For more specific details, please refer to the Graduate Program Guidelines.

 - Open to students with appropriate backgrounds in biology, biochemistry, physics, engineering, or chemistry.